1. Verify your degree plan

 The Degree Plan Worksheet you will need can be found at: http://grad.pci.uta.edu/resources/pdf/Degree_Plan_Worksheet.pdf.

-Submit with your Transfer of Credit Worksheet and Final Master's Examination Report Form to the IMSE Academic Advising Coordinator, Woolf Hall, Room 325 before the university deadline.
+Submit with your Transfer of Credit Worksheet and Final Master's Examination Report Form to your IMSE Academic Advisor, Woolf Hall, Room 325 before the university deadline.

 - The entire form must be typed, except for your signature at the end.
 Fill out the form with your name, date, address, and UTA ID.